 This news release is available online at: www.actionplan.gc.ca.

-Through the Opportunities Fund for Persons with Disabilities, the Harper Government is helping 1 600 Canadians with disabilities develop the skills and work experience they need to participate fully in the economy.
+Through the Opportunities Fund for Persons with Disabilities, the Harper Government is helping up to 1 600 Canadians with disabilities develop the skills and work experience they need to participate fully in the economy.

 The Opportunities Fund helps people with disabilities who have little or no labour force attachment prepare for, obtain and keep employment or become self-employed.
 It supports projects that help Canadians with disabilities develop a broad range of skills and work experience they need to participate in the job market.